 As defined by the U.S. Department of Education’s Office for Civil Rights, Title IX of the Education Amendments of 1972 protects people from discrimination based on sex in education programs or activities that receive federal financial assistance, including SMU.

 Title IX prohibits all forms of sexual harassment, including sexual assault and other acts of sexual violence.
 Title IX requires universities and colleges to investigate reports of sexual harassment and to provide internal grievance procedures.
 These procedures offer students reporting sexual assault an avenue for holding violators accountable for their actions, in addition to the criminal process.

 Title IX also requires the University to appoint a Title IX Coordinator.
-SMU’s Title IX Coordinator resides in the Office of Institutional Access and Equity, which develops and manages University policies, procedures and programs of equal opportunity, diversity and affirmative action.
-The office serves SMU students, employees, applicants and visitors.
-SMU’s prohibition against discrimination, including on the basis of sex, includes any employment practice, education program or educational activity.
+SMU’s Title IX Coordinator works in the Office of Institutional Access and Equity, which develops and manages University policies, procedures and programs of equal opportunity, diversity and affirmative action.
+The Office serves SMU students, employees, applicants and visitors.
+SMU prohibits discrimination, including on the basis of sex and in any employment practice, education program or educational activity.

-SMU’s Title IX Coordinator and Deputy Coordinators are available to assist students who have questions or concerns regarding sexual misconduct or who wish to file an internal complaint under the University’s Title IX Harassment Policy.
-The Coordinator and Deputies also can provide students with information about SMU and community resources.
-Please feel free to contact one of the following SMU employees for assistance.
+SMU’s Title IX Coordinator and deputy coordinators are available to assist students who have questions or concerns regarding sexual misconduct or who wish to file an internal complaint under the University’s Title IX Harassment Policy.
+The coordinator and deputies also can provide students with information about SMU and community resources.
+Please feel free to contact any of the following SMU employees for assistance.
 Deputies serve campus-wide; their departments and schools are listed for informational purposes only.

 SMU Title IX Coordinator

 - Samantha Thomas, Office of Institutional Access and Equity

 - Denise Gauthier, Office of Institutional Access and Equity